Beck: Early performances and first releases (1988–1993)

 Beck began as a folk musician, switching between country blues, Delta blues, and more traditional rural folk music in his teenage years.
 He began performing on city buses, often covering Mississippi John Hurt alongside original, sometimes improvisational compositions.
 "I'd get on the bus and start playing Mississippi John Hurt with totally improvised lyrics.
 Some drunk would start yelling at me, calling me Axl Rose.
 So I'd start singing about Axl Rose and the levee and bus passes and strychnine, mixing the whole thing up", he later recalled.
 He was also in a band called Youthless that hosted Dadaist-inspired freeform events at city coffee shops.
 "We had Radio Shack mics and this homemade speaker and we'd draft people in the audience to recite comic books or do a beatbox thing, or we'd tie the whole audience up in masking tape," Beck recalled.

 In 1989, Beck caught a bus to New York City with little more than $8.00 and a guitar.
 He spent the summer attempting to find a job and a place to live with little success.
-Beck eventually began to frequent Manhattan's Lower East Side and stumbled upon the tail end of the East Village's anti-folk scene's first wave.
-Beck became involved in a loose posse of acoustic musicians—including Cindy Lee Berryhill, Kirk Kelly, Paleface, and Lach headed by Roger Manning—whose raggedness and eccentricity placed them well outside the acoustic mainstream.
+Beck eventually began to frequent Manhattan's Lower East Side, where he became involved in the anti-folk scene at the Chameleon Club organized by Lach, the movement's founder.
 "The whole mission was to destroy all the clichés and make up some new ones," said Beck of his New York years.
 "Everybody knew each other.
 You could go up onstage and say anything, and you wouldn't feel weird or feel any pressure."
-Inspired by that freedom and by the local spoken-word performers, Beck began to write free-associative, surrealistic songs about pizza, MTV, and working at McDonald's, turning mundane thoughts into songs.
+During this period, Lach encouraged Beck to write his own songs about whatever was happening around him, "If a weird looking dog walks by, and you're hungry for pizza, write a song about that."
 Beck was roommates with Paleface, sleeping on his couch and attending open mic nights together.
 Daunted by the prospect of another homeless New York winter, Beck returned to his home of Los Angeles in early 1991.
 "I was tired of being cold, tired of getting beat up," he later remarked.
 "It was hard to be in New York with no money, no place ...
 I kinda used up all the friends I had.
 Everyone on the scene got sick of me."